Degaussers – The Most Powerful Magnetic Media Destruction on Earth

 Unlike software wipes, which don’t work on failed hard disk drives that still hold information, products like Proton Data’s T-4 Degausser work on any kind of device and can penetrate any media with up to 15,000 Gauss.

-What is degaussing?
+What is destroying?
 Degaussing is not the only thing you should do to insure data security.
-While degaussing is the only safe method to remove data from a piece of technology, companies usually go one step further and pair their data erasure methods with crushing.
+While degaussing is the only safe method to remove data from a piece of technology, companies usually go one step further and pair their data erasure methods with destroying.
 CNet reported that once data is wiped, organizations can remove or destroy the platter on a hard drive to ensure complete certainty the information is unattainable.
 While most people believe that if the platter can’t spin, then the hard drive can’t be read—but data can actually still be recovered from the device.
 This is why degaussing beforehand is incredibly important.
+NSA in 2021 added to their mandate, requiring physical destruction after degaussing.

 Wipe Hard Drives: Data destruction done right